Grigory Orlov: Years of power

-Orlov was no statesman, but he had a quick wit, a fairly accurate appreciation of current events, and was a useful and sympathetic counselor during the earlier portion of Catherine's reign.
+Orlov had a quick wit, a fairly accurate appreciation of current events, and was a useful and sympathetic counselor during the earlier portion of Catherine's reign.
 He entered with enthusiasm, from both patriotic and economic motives, into the question of the improvement of the condition of the serfs and their partial emancipation.
+He also led the investigation of Lieutenant Vasily Mirovich, who tried to free the former Russian Emperor Ivan VI Antonovich from the Shlisselburg Fortress (1764).
+Commander with the rank of Lieutenant Colonel of the Life Guard Horse Regiment (1764–83), chief of the Chevalier Guard Regiment – the Empress's personal guard (1765–83).
 As the president of the Free Economic Society, he was also their most prominent advocate in the great commission of 1767, though he aimed primarily at pleasing the empress, who affected great liberality in her earlier years.
+He promoted smallpox inoculation and was one of the first in Russia to inoculate against smallpox together with Empress Catherine II in 1768.

 He was one of the earliest propagandists of the Slavophile idea of the emancipation of the Christians from Ottoman rule.
+During the Russo-Turkish War of 1768–74, he convinced Catherine to send the Navy at the Mediterranean, and was involved in the formation and dispatch of artillery teams to the front.
 In 1771, he was sent as first Russian plenipotentiary to the peace congress of Focşani, but he failed in his mission, owing partly to the obstinacy of the Ottomans, and partly (according to Panin) to his own outrageous insolence.
+In 1771 in Moscow he stopped the spread of the plague epidemic, which caused a "Plague Riot" in the city, stopped looting, opened hospitals and orphanages.

 Fall

 Meanwhile, Orlov's enemies, led by Panin, were attempting to break up the relationship between Orlov and Catherine.
 They informed the empress that Orlov had seduced his 13-year-old relative.
 A handsome young officer, Alexander Vasilchikov, was installed as her new lover.

 To rekindle Catherine's affection, Grigory presented to her one of the greatest diamonds of the world, known ever since as the Orlov Diamond.
-By the time he returned – without permission – to his Marble Palace at Saint Petersburg, Orlov found himself superseded in the empress's favor by the younger Grigory Potemkin.
-When Potemkin, in 1774, superseded Vasilchikov as the queen's lover, Orlov became of no account at court and went abroad for some years.
+By the time he returned — without permission — to his Marble Palace at Saint Petersburg, Orlov found himself superseded in the empress's favor by the younger Grigory Potemkin.
+When Potemkin, in 1774, superseded Vasilchikov as the empress's lover, Orlov became of no account at court and went abroad for some years.
 He returned to Russia a few months prior to his death in Moscow in 1783.